NoodleSushi/NoodleSushi/README.md

 # Heya!~ 👋
-I'm Noodle, and I'm a bedroom producer, game developer and programmer.
+I'm Noodle.
+I'm a bedroom producer, game developer and programmer.
 I'm currently taking BS Computer Science.
 <!--
 **NoodleSushi/NoodleSushi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.